SciML/FiniteVolumeMethod.jl/README.md

 and similarly if $\partial u/\partial t = 0$, where $T$ is called the *delay function*, $D$ the *diffusion function*, and $R$ the *reaction function*; the same delay is assumed to scale both diffusion and reaction.
 The conversion is done by noting that the corresponding flux function $\boldsymbol{q} = (q_1, q_2)^{\mathsf T}$ is simply $q_i(x, y, t, u) = -T(x, y, t, u)D(x, y, t, u)g_i$, $i=1,2$, where $(g_1, g_2)^{\mathsf T} \equiv \boldsymbol{\nabla}u(x, y, t)$ (gradients are approximated using linear interpolants; more on this in the Mathematical Details section of the docs).
 Similarly, the reaction function is modified so that $\tilde{R}(x, y, t, u) = T(x, y, t, u)R(x, y, t, u)$.

+If this package doesn't suit what you need, you may like to review some of the other PDE packages shown [here](https://github.com/JuliaPDE/SurveyofPDEPackages).

 Please see the docs for more information.